 |new_text||-||The replacement text.|

-Note that the Excel Replace Function is not suitable for languages that use the double-byte character set (eg. Chinese, Japanese, Korean).
-These languages should use the ReplaceB function, which is explained on the official Microsoft website
+Note that the Excel Replace Function is not suitable for languages that use the double-byte character set (e.g. Chinese, Japanese, Korean).
+These languages should use the ReplaceB function, which is explained on the Microsoft Office website.

-Further information and examples of the Excel Replace function can be found on the Microsoft Office website.
+For further information and examples of the Excel Replace function, see the Microsoft Office website.

 The Excel Replace function is designed for use with text strings and returns a text string.
-Therefore, if you attempt to use the replace function with a date, time or a number, it will give you unexpected results.
+Therefore, if you attempt to use the replace function with a date, time or a number, you may get unexpected results.